Investigating Employee Harassment Claims in the Workplace

 The Tax Cuts and Jobs Act (TCJA), while lowering taxes for most, raised them for a few.
 One group of those few taxpayers for whom taxes went up under TCJA were certain trusts and estates (generally those with large investment advisory fees or certain other expenses).
 The issue for these trusts is…

+What is a reasonable geographic area of coverage for a non-compete agreement restriction?
 It depends.
 The first question to ask is when was this non-compete agreement signed?
 In Arkansas, the watershed date is July 22, 2015, which is when a landmark non-compete statute came into play.
-For non-competes signed after July 21, 2015, two years is statutorily presumed to be a reasonable…
+For…